TomasHubelbauer/track-maker/readme.md

 The vertical axis seems to be reversed in OpenSCAD and probably CAD in general, so this tool should reflect that.

-### Add support for optional arguments and support resizing and cropping the ref

-The reference might be able to use some cropping and resizing, but it will not always be necessary, so for good user experience, let's add support for making some parameters in `checkArguments` optional.
-It will likely be enough to make the first one as optional, but it will mean we need to check and warn when the follow-on ones aren't marked as such.
-Maybe it will be better to redo the API of the `checkArguments` method and have two arrays, one for required and one for optional parameters.
-I'll need to think about the effort/gain ratios of various options here.
-In the first iteration, I will likely just add the flag to every argument and should a missing argument error come up, I will wrap that in a condition not to check that if the argument is optional and probably short circuit.

 ### Make the viewport zoom in and out of the point at which the cursor is

 Currently it zooms in and out from the origin, but I think this could be